Peugeot 508 SW Hybrid interior, dashboard & comfort

 - 1VerdictPractical, good looking and frugal (provided you plug it in), the 508 SW Hybrid is a compelling alternative to similarly specified SUVs

 - 2MPG & CO2 emissionsFuel economy depends on how frequently you plug it in, but CO2 emissions are low and driving modes make things easy

-- 5Interior & comfort - currently readingThe 508 SW Hybrid's unusual dashboard layout might deter some, but it feels high-tech, sporty and comfortable
+- 5Interior, dashboard & comfort - currently readingThe 508 SW Hybrid's unusual dashboard layout might deter some, but it feels high-tech, sporty and comfortable

 - 6Boot space, seating & practicalityThe 508 SW Hybrid's boot isn't the largest in the class, but still beats some premium rivals, while back-seat space is better than in the hatchback

 - 7Reliability & safety ratingThere's no Driver Power score yet, but 508 SW's 3008 sister car received an excellent rating that should put your mind at ease